cpporhair/sider/README.md

 The goal of sider is to implement a redis-like kv store.
 Use nvme ssd to scale to larger capacities while maintaining speed!

-sider uses its own std::execution(p2300) implementation (pump) as an asynchronous and concurrent framework. pump isn't perfect, but it's better suited to my project.
+sider uses its own std::execution(p2300) implementation (pump) as an asynchronous and concurrent framework.

-If you want to learn more about p2300, see [here](https://github.com/brycelelbach/wg21_p2300_execution);
+For learn more about p2300, see [here](https://github.com/brycelelbach/wg21_p2300_execution);

-if you want to find a more general, standard, and elegant implementation of std::execution, see [here](https://github.com/NVIDIA/stdexec).
+For a standard implementation of the p2300, see  [here](https://github.com/NVIDIA/stdexec).

 **sider is still in development, not yet tested or used.**